 Hiccups are normal for humans, but what about for dogs?
 As it turns out, dog hiccups are perfectly normal, and here’s what to know about them.

 What Causes Hiccups in Dogs?

-Just like in humans, a spasm in the diaphragm, the muscle under the lungs, causes hiccups in dogs.
-The spasm causes the glottis, the opening between the vocal cords, to close abruptly.
+Just like in humans, a spasm in the diaphragm (the muscle under the lungs) causes dog hiccups.
+The spasm causes the glottis (the opening between the vocal cords) to close abruptly.
 This results in a “hic” sound.
 Puppies will sometimes get hiccups after eating or drinking too fast, when they are tired, when they are very excited, or when they’re too cold.

-This theory might explain why hiccups are much more common in puppies than in adult dogs.
-As your puppy gets older, he will probably hiccup less frequently, or not at all.
+This theory might explain why dog hiccups are much more common in puppies than in adult dogs.
+As your puppy gets older, they will probably hiccup less frequently, or not at all.

 How Can You Get Rid of Dog Hiccups?

-Hiccups usually go away on their own.
-There are, of course, many wives' tales about how to get rid of human hiccups, such as holding your breath, pulling on your tongue, or being scared.
+Dog hiccups usually go away on their own.
+There are, of course, many myths about how to get rid of human hiccups, such as holding your breath, pulling on your tongue, or being scared.
 But no one knows whether these really work.

-There’s no point in trying to scare your dog or pull his tongue to get his hiccups to go away.
-The scaring or tongue pulling (or whatever other remedy you use) will probably bother him more than the hiccups do.
+There’s no point in trying to scare your dog or pull their tongue to get their hiccups to go away.
+After all, these behaviors will probably bother them more than dog hiccups.

-But there are three things that you can do that may be helpful to your hiccuping pup.
+Here are three things that you can do that may help with dog hiccups:

-- Calm Irregular Breathing.
 Help your dog’s breathing pattern become more steady and rhythmic.
-Usually if you get him to lay on his back and give him a nice tummy rub, it can help the hiccups subside.
+If you get your dog to lie down on their back and rub their stomach, the hiccups may decrease.

 What if Dog Hiccups Don’t Go Away?

-If your dog has hiccups for more than a few hours, or if your dog’s hiccups change to a wheezing sound, causes irregular or difficult breathing, you should take him to the vet to get checked out.
-Intractable hiccups could be a symptom of a more serious problem.
+If your dog has hiccups for more than a few hours — or if your dog’s hiccups change to a wheezing sound or they cause irregular or difficult breathing — it’s a good idea to take them to the vet.
+Long-lasting hiccups could be a symptom of a more serious problem.